.416 Taylor: Usage

 Gunsmiths are rebarreling Browning BAR .338 Winchester Magnum rifles with .416 Taylor barrels thereby creating semi-automatic hunting rifles in a true dangerous game caliber.

 Origin

 The cartridge was created to replace the magnum length .416 Rigby which at that time was nearly obsolete, with a cartridge that would fit into a standard length bolt-action rifle.
 The shorter action rifles are not only easier to carry in heavy cover, but also make it more convenient to carry more ammunition.
 The advantages to cartridges in .416 inch bullet diameter are that they generally present the shooter with less recoil and flatter trajectory than the larger .458 caliber dangerous game rifles (like the .458 Winchester Magnum).
 They also have more striking power and penetration than medium bores like the .375 H&H Magnum.
-The Taylor cartridge is simply a necked down .458 Winchester Magnum with no changes.
-They have the same shoulder height and angle as the .264 Winchester Magnum.
-The 416 Taylor was a SAAMI standardized cartridge, and was offered as a standard production item by A-Square until it closed in 2011.
+The 416 Taylor is a SAAMI standardized cartridge, and was offered as a standard production item by A-Square until it closed in 2011.
+It is currently loaded by Norma of Sweden.